 Male Speaker: The following segment is sponsored by Harding Mazzotti.

-Interviewer: For more information covered in our weekly “What Are Your Rights?” segments or to send us a story idea, just go to CBS6ALBANY.COM.
+Interviewer: Yeah.
+Well, we’ll continue to follow this, of course.
+It’s an interesting story and we’ve been hearing a lot about it.
+Very important stuff.
+And for more info covered in our weekly “What Are Your Rights?” segments, or to send us a story idea, just head to our website, cbs6albany.com.